 Tawnies with an age indication such as "20 years" are blended from different wines averaging 20 years.
 The prolonged ageing in small wooden casks confers the characteristic Tawny colour.
-The principle features of an aged tawny are the complexity of aromas, the freshness and a persistent bouquet and refinement.
+The main features of an aged Tawny are the complexity of aromas, the freshness and a persistent bouquet and refinement.

-After dinner, old tawny is a good match with cheeses and especially chocolate based desserts.
-It can also be drunk as an aperitif, serve at room temperature or lightly chilled.
+After dinner, old Tawny is a good match with cheeses and especially chocolate based desserts.
+It can also be drunk as an aperitif, served at room temperature or lightly chilled.
 Niepoort produces 10, 20 and 30 years old Tawny.
-The skilful ageing and blending of the different tawny ports is the art of master blender José Nogueira.
+The skilful ageing and blending of the different Tawny Ports is the art of Master Blender José Nogueira.

-Tawnies with an age indication such as "10 years" are blended from different wines, with an average of 10years.
+Tawnies with an age indication such as "10 years" are blended from different wines, with an average of 10 years.
 The prolonged ageing in small wooden casks confers the characteristic tawny colour.
-The principle features of an aged tawny are the complexity of aromas, the freshness and refined persistent bouquet.
+The main features of an aged Tawny are the complexity of aromas, the freshness and refined persistent "bouquet".

-Colheitas are dated tawnies aged in small casks.
-The minimum age requirement is 7 years, but the tradition at Niepoort is to age several more years in the before bottling.
+Colheitas are dated Tawnies aged in small casks.
+The minimum age requirement is 7 years, but the tradition at Niepoort is to age several more years before bottling.
 The wine takes on a Tawny hue.
 Wood and nutty tones are evident on the palate due to the wine’s slow ageing in old casks.